 9 A student may be awarded this degree with a class of honours in accordance with the General Academic Regulations, Part 9, Section 3.

-Structure (a) (with a dissertation or thesis and no specialisation)
+Structure (a) Master of Education (without a specialisation)

 and 60 points from the Master of Education Table

 With any remaining points listed in the Master of Education Table.